Prerequisites

 let sdk = CrossmintSDK.shared

-let wallet = try await sdk.crossmintWallets.getOrCreateWallet(
+let wallet = try await sdk.crossmintWallets.getWallet(

-chain: .solana,
+chain: .solana

 )